-At the Annual General Meeting the shareholders, as owners of the company, can exercise their rights by voting.
+At the General Meeting the shareholders, as owners of the company, can exercise their rights by voting.
 The fundamental principle of "one share, one vote" applies pursuant to Article 15 (3) of the Articles of Association of RBI AG.
 Accordingly, there are no restrictions on voting rights and all shareholders have equal rights.
 Every share confers one vote.
 Registered shares have not been issued.
 Shareholders may exercise their voting rights themselves or by means of an authorized agent.

-The Annual General Meeting for the 2022 financial year will take place on 30 March 2023.
-The convening notice will be published in the Wiener Zeitung's official journal and in electronic form a minimum of 28 days before the Annual General Meeting.
+The Annual General Meeting for the 2024 financial year will take place on 4 April 2024.
+The convening notice will be published in the Federal Electronic Annuancement and Information Platform (EVI) and in electronic form a minimum of 28 days before the Annual General Meeting.